310mc/https-310mc.github.io-tl/source/_posts/sub_story/hero_game.md

 {% bubble Midori sigh %}
 I’ll go along with you guys as much as possible, so the least I ask is not to use any forceful tactics on me…!

-Ughh, I can’t freaking take it anymore with these idiots…!
+Ughh, I can’t freaking take it anymore with these goofy idiots…!
 {% endbubble %}

 ## Midori Idol Stories